nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

         * Shell thread (on build types with shell enabled)
         * BLE-related threads (the exact number depends on the selected Link Layer)
     * Application-related threads
-        * Motion sensor thread (running only on mouse)
+        * Motion sensor thread (running only on a mouse)
-        * Settings loading thread (enabled by default only on keyboard)
+        * Settings loading thread (enabled by default only on a keyboard)
-        * QoS data sampling thread (running only on dongle)
+        * QoS data sampling thread (running only on a dongle)

 Most of the application activity takes place in the context of the system workqueue thread, either through scheduled work objects or through the event manager callbacks (executed from the system workqueue thread).
 Because of this, the application does not need to handle resource protection.